eurostat/panelvar/README.md

 pvarquant
 =========

-Experimental tools for timely estimates.
+Experimental tools on pVAR models for timely estimates.
+---

 **About**